chohyunjae163/pikuma_physics_class/phy_note.md

 momentum between the objects in a system
 #### Momentum
 Momentum is a measurement of **mass** in motion
 a tendenct to stay in motion
+conservation of momentum: the total momentum of a system should alwats be constant.
+As objects collide, they impart some of their momentum on the other object, reducing their own.

 P = m * v

 #### Penalty Method